savalagikadappa/WT-project/README.md

 ---

+Review this Google Sites for more info about project:- https://sites.google.com/view/webtechportfoliokadappa/home

 Thank you for exploring the **Generate and Allocate Classrooms** module!
 Together, we're working towards a more efficient and integrated exam management system. 📚🎉